Skip to main content

 Agrifood

-This indicator shows past development in the volume of waste containing food waste.
-The data show an annual increase of 0.46% between 2010 and 2020.
+This indicator shows past development in the volume of food waste.
+The data show that the volume of food past per capita increased to 131kg in 2021.
 This development was heading in the wrong direction, and a U-turn is needed.

 Definition